vt-vl-lab/flownet2.tf/README.md

 python demo.py
 ```

-If installation is successful, you should predict the following flow from samples/0img0.ppm:
+If installation is successful, you should see the following:
 ![FlowNet2 Sample Prediction](/FlowNet2_src/example/0flow-pred-flownet2.png?raw=true)

 Notice that the model itself will handle the RGB to BGR operation for you.
 And please be care about your input scale and datatype.